ExpiredTapWater/Emotion-Recognition/README.md

 # Speech Emotion Recognition via Entropy-Aware Score Selection
-This is an implementation of the paper with the same title.

-This folder contains all files related to running the merge program, including model outputs, scripts, and predictions.
+This is an implementation of the paper with the same title, and contains all files related to running the merge program, including model outputs, scripts, and predictions.

 *The authors are: ChenYi Chua, JunKai Wong, Chengxin Chen, and Xiaoxiao Miao.*